What is an Independent Tour?

 What if I cannot find exactly what I am looking for on the website?

-Let us know what is on your wish list to see and do and we are more than happy to help you plan a customised tour.
+Let us know what is on your wish list to see and do and we are more than happy to help you plan a customised tour - almost anything is possible.

 How much luggage can I take on my tour?